-Companies are no longer talking about potentially migrating to the cloud; they’re already there and they need help from skilled AWS professionals to help make their cloud projects a success.
-But staying up to date in best cloud practice can be tough—especially with AWS’ rate of change with more and more products are being added to the AWS catalog month by month.
+Organizations are no longer talking about potentially migrating to the cloud, they’re already there.
+And they need help from skilled AWS professionals to help make their cloud projects a success.
+But staying up to date in best cloud practice can be tough—especially with AWS’ rate of change, as more and more products are added to the AWS catalog every month.

-We spoke with thousands of people working with AWS and looked for any trends we could spot and have identified these seven must-have AWS skills that you need to highlight on your resume in 2020 to get ahead of the game.
+So when we surveyed AWS professionals in our Careers and Hiring Guide, we looked for any trends we could spot, and have identified these seven must-have AWS skills that you need to highlight on your resume in 2023 for more success when job hunting this year.

-Security is a shared responsibility between the providers and the organizations that use them, which means companies are crying out for cloud professionals with security specialization who can leverage the cloud security tools offered by AWS.
-This is a trend that is only going to increase.
+Security is a shared responsibility between the providers and the organizations that use them, which means companies are looking for cloud professionals with security specialization who can leverage the cloud security tools offered by AWS.

 On the lookout for your next great AWS job?